 What?
 A simple but sweet recreation of 19th-century life.

 How much?
-Adults £6.80.
-Kids 3-18 £3.30.
+Adults £7.35.
+Kids 3-18 £3.60.
+Under-2s go free.
 Family tickets are available.

 Escape Hunt

 One of the ‘best’ things about being a parent is having your kid nag you to go somewhere even though you know they’re too young for it.
-Then you get there and they don’t ‘get it’ and don’t enjoy themselves.
+Then you get there and they don’t get it and don’t enjoy themselves.
 Fun!

-So, which will it be?
+Which will it be?
 Our Finest Hour’s wartime spyfest?
 Piracy on the open seas with Blackbeard’s Treasure, or games inspired by samurai, Alice in Wonderland and King Arthur?
 Pick wisely and get solving.

 What?
 Superior escape rooms in the heart of town.

-How much? £22 each for 4-6 players, £27 each for 2-3 players.
+How much? £23 each for 4-6 players, £27 each for 3 players.

 Firefly Pottery